-- Apache Spark – Spark is lightning fast cluster computing tool.
+- Apache Spark – Spark is a lightning fast cluster computing tool.
 Apache Spark runs applications up to 100x faster in memory and 10x faster on disk than Hadoop.
-Because of reducing the number of read/write cycle to disk and storing intermediate data in-memory Spark makes it possible.
+Because of reducing the number of the reading/write cycle to disk and storing intermediate data in-memory Spark makes it possible.

 - Hadoop MapReduce – MapReduce reads and writes from disk, as a result, it slows down the processing speed.

 - Apache Spark – Spark is easy to program as it has tons of high-level operators with RDD – Resilient Distributed Dataset.

 - Hadoop MapReduce – In MapReduce, developers need to hand code each and every operation which makes it very difficult to work.

 - Apache Spark – Spark is capable of performing batch, interactive and Machine Learning and Streaming all in the same cluster.
 As a result, makes it a complete data analytics engine.
 Thus, no need to manage different component for each need.
 Installing Spark on a cluster will be enough to handle all the requirements.